 It's comparably easy to find, and this makes it quite affordable.
 Sunflower seeds are favorites of many bird species, but depending on which one you're serving.

-The black oil sunflower seed is the cheapest of them all.
-The birds have to crack the black shell open to get to its meat.
+Black oil sunflower seeds are the cheapest of them all.
+The birds must crack the black shell open to get to its meat.
 It leaves a mess in its wake, but not as much as the striped sunflower seed.

 This seed is one of those animal foods that look so yummy you wished you could have a bite.
 Ironically, it's also an edible human food.